 How Much Does an LPN/LVN Make an Hour?

 According to the Bureau of Labor Statistics, LPN/LVNs made a mean hourly wage of $23.32 in 2019 (latest available data).
 Alaska practical nurses led the way as the state with the highest overall average hourly wage at $30.70 per hour, while the San Francisco Metro Area came in with the highest metropolitan area hourly wage at $33.41.

 Average LPN/LVN Salary Breakdown by State

 Pay fluctuations may happen within states based on the type of medical facility an LPN/LVN works in.
-For example, the U.S. Bureau of Labor Statistics (BLS) reports in their May 2016 data that LPN/LVNs who work in nursing and residential care facilities earn more, on average, than those who work in a physician’s office or hospital.
+For example, the U.S. Bureau of Labor Statistics (BLS) reports in their May 2019 data that LPN/LVNs who work in junior colleges earn more, on average, than those who work in outpatient care centers.